 Notice of Completion.
-When the Draft EIR is completed, a Notice of Completion (Form "H") must be filed with OPR in a printed hard copy or in electronic form on a diskette or by electronic mail transmission.
-The Notice shall contain:
+When the Draft EIR is completed, a Notice of Completion (Form "H") must be filed with the Office of Planning and Research in an electronic form via the Office of Planning and Research's CEQA Submit website, which is located at the following web address: https://ceqasubmit.opr.ca.gov/Security/LogOn?ReturnUrl=%2f.
+The Notice of Completion shall contain: